 In order to consider a KG - 2 grade student for exiting, a student must obtain a CELLA Scale Score at proficiency level in the areas of listening and speaking.
-In addition to language proficiency assessment results, the ELL Committee will convene to determine which other two Consent Decree criteria the student meets.
-The ELL Committee will ensure that the student meets at least two of five Consent Decree criteria before exiting or extending the student.
+In addition to language proficiency assessment results, the ELL/LEP Committee will convene to determine which other two Consent Decree criteria the student meets.
+The ELL/LEP Committee will ensure that the student meets at least two of five Consent Decree criteria before exiting or extending the student.
+An ELL Committee meeting will convene should liaison or teachers have concerns.
+If an ELL Committee Meeting is not deemed necessary, the ESOL liaison will notify the parents of the decision to exit based on assessment (i.e., CELLA) via the Parent Notification (form #002).

 In order to consider a 3-12 grade student for exiting, a student must obtain an FCAT Reading Level 3 or greater or the equivalent developmental scale score on the Reading test of the Sunshine State Standards and a CELLA Scale Score at proficiency level in the areas of listening and speaking, and Writing.
-In addition to meeting FCAT and CELLA standards, the ELL Committee will convene to determine which other two Consent Decree criteria the student meets.
-The ELL Committee will ensure that the student meets at least two of five Consent Decree criteria before exiting or extending the student.
+In addition to meeting FCAT and CELLA standards, the ELL/LEP Committee will convene to determine which other two Consent Decree criteria the student meets.
+The ELL/LEP Committee will ensure that the student meets at least two of five Consent Decree criteria before exiting or extending the student.
+An ELL Committee meeting will convene should liaison or teachers have concerns.
+If an ELL Committee Meeting is not deemed necessary, the ESOL liaison will notify the parents of the decision to exit based on assessment (i.e., FCAT, CELLA) via the Parent Notification (form #002).

 For 3-12 grade students who did not participate in FCAT or CELLA assessment, the student must be assessed with IPT Language Proficiency Assessment in the areas of Listening, Speaking or Aural/Oral, Reading and Writing.
 The student must obtain Fluent English Speaker proficiency in Oral (listening/speaking), and score at or above a 33% percentile in Reading and Writing.
-In addition to language proficiency assessment results, the ELL Committee will convene to determine which other two Consent Decree criteria the student meets.
-The ELL Committee will ensure that the student meets at least two of five Consent Decree criteria before exiting or extending the student.
+In addition to language proficiency assessment results, the ELL/LEP Committee will convene to determine which other two Consent Decree criteria the student meets.
+The ELL/LEP Committee will ensure that the student meets at least two of five Consent Decree criteria before exiting or extending the student.